PLCnext/CoffeeMachineDemo/README.md

 ### Software

-The follwoing software must be installed on the PC:
+The following software must be installed on the PC:
 - WinSCP
 - PuTTY
 - HTML5 capable browser